hsk81/yeoman-generator-dizmo/README.md

 * `LICENCE`: By default an [ISC](http://opensource.org/licenses/ISC) (Internet Software Consortium) license is generated, which is functionally equivalent to the simplified BSD and MIT licenses, but with a simpler language.
 Leave or change this according to your needs.

 * `package.json`: This is an important file!
-It is consumed by the [npm] package manager, provides run scripts for the build system (like `lint`, `clean`, `make`, `install` etc.), and allows to change the dizmo settings.
+It is consumed by the [npm] package manager, provides run scripts for the build system (like `lint`, `clean`, `build`, `install` etc.), and allows to change the dizmo settings.
 Have a look below at the corresponding section for further information.

 * `README.md`: A simple shortened version of this README.md; it is meant to provide a quick overview, and can then be replaced with a project specific content.